RU

 Must Try!

-Buckwheat groats, a staple food in Russia, often served as a side dish or porridge.
-Can be cooked with butter, milk, or mushrooms.
+Buckwheat groats - staple food in Russia.
+Nutty flavor, high in protein.
+Often served as side dish or porridge.
+Cooked with butter, milk, or mushrooms.
+Russians consume more buckwheat than anyone else.

 Allergens: